mimorel/coveyTown/FEATURES.md

 ## Viewing the game as a non-participant in it
 ### Notes
 This feature is not listed in the user stories of our earlier project plan because we decided to add it during implementation.
-- Please do not click 'Quit' if you are just a game viewer who is not participating in the actual gameplay
+- Please do not click 'Quit' if you are just a game viewer who is not participating in the actual gameplay.
+Click outside of the modal to close it instead.

 ### How to
 1. If two people are already playing a game of TicTacToe, navigate to the 'TicTacToe Board' section of the map where they are playing